micmacIGN/micmac/swig_mmv1/readme.md

 To compile, select "WITH_APIPYTHON" in cmake interface, then:
     make apipy

+Elise has to be compiled with "WITH_APIPYTHON" option to be able to compile the API.
-(if elise is to be updated, you have to run "make elise" first)
+If elise is to be updated, you have to run "make elise" first.

 mm3d for python is automatically available to the user from any directory.
 The files to distribute are in swig_mmv1/build/lib.linux-x86_64-3.x/ (the .so file must be renamed _mm3d.so)